 B. Background:

-Thurston County is fortunate to possess ample deposits of valuable mineral resources, consisting primarily of sand, gravel and bedrock, but also including some coal and metal ore deposits.
-The deposits are perhaps doubly significant considering their proximity to major population areas and construction projects that use sand and gravel.
+Thurston County is fortunate to possess ample deposits of valuable mineral resources, consisting primarily of sand, gravel and bedrock, and also some coal and metal ore deposits.
+The mineral deposits are valuable considering their proximity to major population areas and construction projects that use sand and gravel.

-Although rich in sand and gravel, the County has relatively few areas of high-quality basalts used in construction activities.
+Although rich in sand and gravel, the county has relatively few areas of high-quality basalts used in construction activities.
 Shot rock is important for highway construction and flood control rip rap.
-The sandstone quarries at Tenino have provided valuable building material for the State Capitol and other structures around the County.
-There are no known valuable metallic minerals within the County.
+The sandstone quarries at Tenino have provided valuable building material for the State Capitol and other structures around the county.
 These resources occur throughout the county with the largest concentrations found in the west and south.
-A major portion of the county’s mineral resources coincides with designated forest resource lands.
+A major portion of the county’s mineral resources overlaps with designated forest resource lands of long-term commercial significance.
 The quantity of commercially significant sand and gravel has been estimated at 6.1 billion tons (3.8 billion cubic yards), and bedrock resources are estimated to be unknown.
 This is much more than sufficient to meet long-term demand for the foreseeable future.
+There are no known valuable metallic minerals (such as silver or gold) within the county.

 Thurston County’s planning efforts for mineral lands are guided by GMA statute and rules, which set forth three primary steps: